byAbaddon/Phaser_Game_AnimalKnowledge/README.md

 + +

 # Game - AnimalKnowledge
-- Educational game about: animals.
+- Educational game about animals on; Bulgarian, Russian and English language.

 ## Playing the game
 Before the game you can practice flipping through the different animals and learning their names on; Bulgarian, Russian and English.